-Public PaaS examples include Microsoft Azure, Heroku, and Salesforce.
+Examples include Microsoft Azure, Heroku, and Salesforce.

 With a virtual private cloud PaaS, businesses can enjoy more control over their data.
 The infrastructure is exclusive to the user and can be stored in a data centre or on-site.
 The goal of a private PaaS is to deliver the agility of public systems along with the benefits in security and compliance that private data centres provide.

 This all sounds great, however, there are some downsides to opting for a private PaaS solution.
 Here customers have to secure, manage, and maintain physical servers, which is a big price to pay for avoiding the public cloud.

 Private PaaS examples include Apprenda, Stackato, and CloudBees.